Heat Sealers

 Direct heat sealers

 These sealers have jaws with constant heat.
 A direct heat sealer uses power when turned on.
-This makes it have better heat penetration for sealing thicker materials.
+This gives it better heat penetration for sealing thicker materials.
 Direct heat sealers are ideal for materials including:

 • Gusset bags